Nimblz/MineStuff/README.md

 #Rojo Sample Project
 Blank slate that you can clone and get to work on.

+#How to get started
+1. Have Rojo set up and added to your PATH. (https://github.com/LPGhatguy/rojo)
+2. Run the "rojo serve" command in your terminal of choice.
+3. Toggle polling in the rojo studio plugin.
+4. Start writing code! :D

 ##Attribution
 This project uses Quenty's luacheck-roblox luacheck config.
     https://github.com/Quenty/luacheck-roblox